-Galley Bay Resort and Spa in nestled in it’s own cove on Antigua’s west coast, it’s beach lapped by the Caribbean Sea.
+Galley Bay Resort and Spa is nestled in it’s own cove on Antigua’s west coast, it’s beach lapped by the Caribbean Sea.
 Looking out west you can’t help but be captivated by the sunsets here.
 It is just a short bus ride from Antigua’s capital, St John’s, from where you can connect on to buses that travel the whole island.
 We jumped on a couple and went all the way down to English Harbour.

-Reception came as something of a surprise as we couldn’t see the rest of the resort.
+Reception came as something of a surprise, as we couldn’t see the rest of the resort.
 All we could see was a large pavilion with the reception desk and a selection of chairs.
 We filled out the paperwork and were given a sheet of paper listing the activities, the restaurant times and lots of other useful information.
 Just as the heat really set in (as the last remnants of the taxis air-conditioning wore off) they gave us both a glass of champagne.
 What a good start!
-We took a sip and then jumped aboard the waiting golf cart.
+We took a sip and then jumped aboard the waiting golf buggy.
 We were whisked away on a whistle stop tour of the resort before being driven to our room.
 It was a great way to orientate ourselves and boy, did we feel fancy!

 We had a super welcome gift of snacks and a bottle of bubbles.
 They really know how to make a good first impression at Galley Bay Resort and Spa!
-With these were the normal tea and coffee making facilities.
-I adore American style coffee machines, I don’t have one at home so it is a real treat for me.
+With these were the usual tea and coffee making facilities.
+I adore American style coffee machines, I don’t have one at home so it’s a real treat for me.
 Along with these bits were two plastic flasks.
 These could be used throughout the stay and taken home afterwards.
 All the water in the resort comes from their own desalinisation plant and so you can top up at your sink, or at the water and ice stations.
 We couldn’t help but notice some of the other guests using them at the bar for their favourite cocktail.

-In the wardrobe, along with the usual safe, laundry bag and hangars were two things that made me smile.
+In the wardrobe, along with a safe, laundry bag and hangars were two things that made me smile.
 The first was an iron and ironing board.
 Now I know you can get hold of one in most hotels, but not having to call housekeeping and wait for it seems like luxury to me!
 The other thing was a scuba mask and snorkel for each of us.
 Again, negating the need to make any extra effort to get hold of one of these is luxury.
 This way, guests can grab their own masks and walk straight down the beach into the sea to explore the underwater world.

 Everything in the room was blue and white, giving it a real nautical feel.
 Given that it had direct beach access, it was pretty apt.
-Sitting on our sofas, we could see right down to the surf.
+Sitting on our sofas, we could see right down to the sea.
 We had a terrace with our very own sunbeds, and even our very own sand shower.

 The bathroom was bigger than the seating area.
 It was very bright and spacious with two showers opposite each other.
 One was lower, for quick body showers, and the other higher for your hair.
 Better than both of those, however, was the gigantic corner bath.
 I simply HAD to treat myself to an indulgent bubble bath, especially after the flight down from the USA.
 An absolute must for for any nice hotel is a large counter top with his and hers sinks.
 Happily there was a nice set here with a great big mirror.